Xwarli/Archive-Sitemap-Monolith/README.md

 # Sitemap_Monolith
-Archives an entire website using monolith and sitemap-generator
+Archives an entire website using monolith and sitemap-generator (and neatly puts it in a nice directory)

 USAGE: Download and execute main.py as a superuser (sudo python3 main.py)